 Thank you for your interest in Residence Life & Student Housing (RLSH) and the Resident Assistant (RA) position.
-Applications will be available November 1.
-Please take a look at the link to the right to view the full RA job description.
+Applications for the 2020-2021 academic year will be available here on November 1, 2019 and due on January 7, 2020.

 Information sessions will be offered in every Residential Commons November 1-14.
 We highly encourage you to attend an information session to learn more about the application process and the RA position.
 If you are not able to attend the information session scheduled for your community, please feel free to attend any of the other sessions.
 Specific dates and times will be posted in the individual communities.

 Applicants must have a 2.5 semester and cumulative SMU GPA and be in good standing with the University.
 If you are currently on conduct probation, deferred suspension, or suspension with the university, you will not be eligible for an interview.
 Further, any other conduct violation including a Call for Help, Conduct Warning, or Informal Warning will be considered on a case by case basis.
 If you have been found responsible for violating any University policy or RLSH community standard, you may be asked to write a letter explaining the situation and what you have learned since the incident.
 Those candidates will be considered for interview eligibility on a case by case basis.
 Recent violations may also preclude you from the interview process.

 At the time when they begin the position, incoming RAs must be at least a sophomore (2nd year student), must be enrolled in SMU as a full-time student, and must have completed at least one semester at SMU.
 For a full job description and a list of requirements, please view the link on the right.

 Candidates for the RA Position must complete the following in order to be considered:

 Submit completed application– Due at 4:00 PM CST on Tuesday, January 7

 This includes a one-page resume in a PDF format and several short essay questions.